 Inside each stone cottage the facilities are of a high standard with televisions, music systems and telephones available and heating is generated by genuine wood-burning stoves.

-Backed by lush green mountains, Aldeia da Cuada is in a delightfully rural setting surrounded by dry stone walls and small pastures where well-fed cows are happy to roam free and seem surprised when someone appears.
+Backed by lush green mountains, Aldeia da Cuada is in a delightfully rural setting of Portugal surrounded by dry stone walls and small pastures where well-fed cows are happy to roam free and seem surprised when someone appears.

 And at night, under the cloak of an intense silence disturbed only by the wind and waves, everything seems more surreal, like a mid-Atlantic dream.